DexaiRobotics/drake-torch/README.md

 ### installing cuDNN
 ### installing nvidia-docker

+## Building on Jenkins

+The `Jenkinsfile` is a script that specifies the build process for CUDA and CPU images.
+There are two `dig` stages included in the end, to test compatiblity of `dig` with `drake` in case of drake updates.
+The `dig` build stages runs `fullstack/src/build_dexai_stack.sh`.

 # publishing drake-torch to docker hub
 (1) tag the new version both as `<type>_latest` and as `<type>_<date>` in `YYYYMMDD` format where `<type>` is `cuda` or `cpu`